Johann Bachstrom: Early life

 Bachstrom was born in 1688 the son of a barber near Rawicz, Poland.
 By 1708 he studied theology in Halle and since March 1710 in Jena in Germany.
 He moved to Stroppen in Silesia to become a preacher, but was refused based on doubts about his orthodoxy.
 In 1717 he became a professor at the gymnasium of Toruń.
 He was expelled from this city after a heterodox sermon had resulted in much disorder.
-He moved to Wengrow, then a centre for Reformation movements in Poland, where he combined the offices of physician and pastor.
+He moved to Węgrów, then a centre for Reformation movements in Poland, where he combined the offices of physician and pastor.
 By 1729 he, somehow, was in Constantinople where he established a printing shop and undertook to translate the Bible into Turkish.
 This led to much consternation and he was once more compelled to flee a city.